Wmart24/SQL_Capstone_Project1/README.md

 	demand_count DESC
 LIMIT 5
 ```
-Here's the breakdown of the most demanded skills for entry/junior level data science jobs and internships in 2023:
+Here's the breakdown of the most demanded skills for entry/junior level Data Science jobs and internships in 2023:
 - Python is by far the most dominant skill, appearing in over 3,600 job postings—nearly double the demand of any other skill.
 This reinforces Python’s position as the core language for data science, powering everything from data preprocessing and analysis to machine learning and deep learning.
 - SQL remains essential, with close to 2,000 mentions, highlighting its importance in querying structured data and integrating with production databases—often forming the bridge between data science and data engineering tasks.
 - R and SAS are still in demand, especially in roles involving statistical modeling or legacy systems.
 While not as widely used as Python, they remain critical in specific industries like healthcare, finance, and research-heavy sectors.